Imagine this. It is the first week of January 2026.

 The Debt Monster

-Italy’s debt-to-GDP ratio is projected to be 136.4% in 2025.
+we move through 2026.
 That is a big number.
-It means the country owes more than it produces in a year.
+It simply means the country owes more than it produces in a year.

 The Risk: If Italy’s economy stops growing or if the government spends recklessly, this debt becomes harder to sustain.

-The Reality: However, as Moody’s noted, the trajectory is stable.
-Italy is running a “primary surplus” (earning more than it spends before interest payments).
+The Reality in 2026: However, as Moody’s noted recently, the trajectory is stable.
+Italy is currently running a “primary surplus” (earning more than it spends before interest payments).
 As long as the economy grows slightly and the ECB supports the market, this debt is manageable.
 You aren’t betting on Italy becoming debt-free; you are betting on Italy remaining solvent.
-Given the EU’s support, that is a very safe bet.
+Given the EU support, that is a very safe bet.

 The Inflation Trap